 - You can put your driving privileges in jeopardy if you simply go to court and enter a guilty plea.
 If you have been arrested by an Atlanta DUI Task Force/H.E.A.T.
 Team officer, you should have been served notice of an administrative license suspension action.
 The DUI task force officers are required to show up at administrative hearings.
 If you enter a guilty plea without properly addressing the license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) until the suspension action is conducted properly.

-- If your license is suspended for refusing the State’s chemical test from losing a license suspension hearing or failing to submit a request for a hearing within 10 business days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
+- If your license is suspended for refusing the State’s chemical test from losing a license suspension hearing or failing to address a license suspension action within 30 days from the date of your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
 Properly coordinating and handling the criminal case and the license suspension action can improve your chances of being able to drive.